aiven/devportal/docs/platform/concepts/service_backups.rst

 All Aiven services, except for Apache Kafka® and M3 Aggregator/Coordinator, have time-based backups that are encrypted and securely stored.
 The backup retention times vary based on the service and the selected service plan.

-Backups taken by Aiven for managing the service are not available for download for any service type.
-This is because they are compressed and encrypted by our management platform.
+Aiven takes service backups for managing purposes.
+These backups are compressed and encrypted by the Aiven management platform and, as such, are not available for download for any service type.

 Service power-off/on backup policy
 ------------------------------------